Code-Institute-Submissions/iKelvvv-MS4/README.md

 ![user_not_logged_in](documentation_assets/images/navbar_not_logged_in.png)
 - If the user is logged in the navigation bar will look like this:
 ![user_logged_in](documentation_assets/images/navbar_logged_in.png)
+- The footer is placed at the bottom of each page with social media icons.
+When hovering over them it creates a zoom effect giving the user more of an experience.
+These icons will open the links in a new tab.

 - The restaurant logo is also placed at the top of all pages.
 Clicking on it will also direct the user to the home page.
 - Animated background, to give more of a user experience instead of a plain static background.